 The category of the implementation must be the same as the category of the interface it is associated with.

-An implementation cannot be associated with an interface without a category.
+An implementation without a category cannot be associated with an interface.

 The category of an implementation extension must be the same as the category of the implementation being extended.